mnesvold/rooibos/README.md

 # Rooibos
 > Highly experimental LLVM IR → ASM.JS compiler

-Rooibos converts [LLVM](http://llvm.org/) bitcode (most commonly produced with `clang -c -emit-llvm ...`) into [ASM.JS](http://asmjs.org/) code*.
+Rooibos converts [LLVM](http://llvm.org/) bitcode (most commonly produced with `clang -c -emit-llvm ...`) into [ASM.JS](http://asmjs.org/) code¹.
 In theory, this means that any language that has an LLVM-compatible frontend (including C and dialects, thanks to Clang) can be used to write a web app frontend.
 (In practice, there's the small question of porting runtime libraries, but that's another matter.)

-*Technically, Rooibos generates a [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API)-compatible JSON representation of the AST for ASM.JS-compliant code.
+¹ Technically, Rooibos generates a [SpiderMonkey](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey/Parser_API)-compatible JSON representation of the AST for ASM.JS-compliant code.
 You'll need another tool to actually generate the JavaScript; see below.

 ## Installation